Audrey-Hermans/blog/_posts/2025-06-22-sounds-off-part1.md

 Imagine you're trying to capture a landscape.

 - With a **recorder**, it’s like using a camera in auto mode: you frame the shot, press the button, *click*, and the picture is sharp.
-All you need to do is cover the right holes, and the note comes out clean, well-pitched — “guaranteed.”
+On the recorder, all you need to do is cover the right holes, and the note comes out clean, well-pitched — “guaranteed.”
 - With a **hitoyogiri** (or a shakuhachi), you’re painting that same landscape by hand, with a brush.
 You have to choose the angle, the pressure, the thickness of each stroke.
 In flute terms: every note must be *shaped* — with your breath, your lips, your fingers, your posture.
-There’s no automatic note — every sound is handmade.
+There’s no automatic note — every sound is "handmade".

 ### 🌬 A Matter of Mouthpiece